Inialpha/TabManager/README.md

 - **Delete Tabs**: Remove tabs that are no longer needed with a simple click.
 - **New Window Creation**: Create new windows and group your tabs automatically.
 - **Automatic Tab Closure**: Automatically closes duplicate tabs with the same URL to keep your workspace clutter-free.
-- **Max Tab Limit**: Set a maximum number of open tabs, and the extension will automatically close the oldest updated tab when the limit is reached.
+- **Max Tab Limit**: Set a maximum number of open tabs, and the extension will automatically close the least recently used tab when the limit is reached.

 ## Permissions